sourcebroker/deployer-extended/README.rst

 ++++++++++++

 Allows to create vhost for project.
 Domains for vhost are taken from config var "public_urls".
-Rest of params can be set by config variables.
+Rest of params can be set by config vars.
 Lot of them have fallback in environment vars.

 By default:

 1) ProxyPassMatch and php-fpm is used.
-Port for php-fpm by default is 90xx there xx is php version read from composer.json file from node config/platform/php.
+Port for php-fpm by default is 90xx where xx is php version read from composer.json file from the node config/platform/php.
-2) By default access_log and error_log are configured to be stored in {(deploy_path)}/.dqp/logs folder.
+2) By default access_log and error_log are configured to be stored in ``{(deploy_path)}/.dep/logs`` folder.
 3) If vhost config filename is taken from project folder and if file with such name already exist in vhost folder then a copy of that file is created and current version overwrittem.